JoaoTeixeira13/ask-the-panel/README.md

 ## Overview

 Ask the Panel is a playful and personality-driven Q&A GenAI app.
-Users can ask any question and receive a response from one of four characters:
+Users can ask any questions and keep a chat with four different characters:

 💎 Tiffany Vandergilt – A wealthy heiress from San Francisco